laszloT/GEPrRep/README.md

 GivenID int  --simply a row identifier

-GroupID -- a means to identify which group within a single stream the given item belongs to.
+GroupID -- a means to identify which group within a single stream to which the given item belongs.

 As long as the fromInt is always a smaller value than the toInt the pairs are considered closed.

 The GivenID is actually cursory and is intended to represent a unique identifier.

-The GroupID identifies which "universe" the pair actually belongs to.
-Its purpose is to keep the solution scaleable, so that pairs that belong to different groups can be part of the same feed.
+The GroupID identifies to which "universe" the pair actually belongs.
+Its purpose is to keep the solution scaleable, so that pairs belonging to different groups can be part of the same feed.

 The pairs within a group can demonstrate the following patterns